Charles Pelham, 4th Earl of Yarborough: Political career

 When Yarborough inherited his father's titles in 1875, he took up his seat in the Lords as a Liberal but later became a Conservative over Irish Home Rule.
 In 1890 he was admitted to the Privy Council and made Captain of the Honourable Corps of Gentlemen-at-Arms under Lord Salisbury, a post he held until 1892.

 During the Second Anglo-Boer War a new regiment was formed as the Lincolnshire Imperial Yeomanry, of which Yarborough was appointed Lieutenant-colonel in June 1901 After the war it became a permanent unit as the Lincolnshire Yeomanry.
 Lord Yarborough was appointed Honorary Colonel of the 3rd (Militia) Battalion of the Lincolnshire Regiment in 1898 and of the 5th Battalion, Lincolnshire Regiment (Territorial Army) in 1922.

 In 1921 he was appointed Lord Lieutenant of Lincolnshire, which he remained until his death in 1936.
-He was made a Knight of the Garter in 1935.
+He was made a Knight Companion of the Garter in 1935.
 Other appointments he held until his death were: Provincial Grand Master of Lincolnshire (Freemasons) from 1895 and Master of the Fox Hounds of Brocklesby from 1880.